kutluokan/slack2/.PRD/product requirements 1.md

 For a baseline reference app, consider Slack \- it is the dominant tool in this space, providing excellent UX and integration with a rich ecosystem.

-For the purposes of developing Slack2, here are the core features you should target:
+For the purposes of developing Chat Genius AI, here are the core features you should target:

 1. Authentication
 2. Real-time messaging